 Siem Reip and the Temples of Angkor

 Angkor Wat is of course one of the most famous historical sites in the world.
+It’s of course one of people’s major things to see when they travel in Southeast Asia.
 The Khmer empire built it in 12th Century CE and it is the largest religious structure in the world.
 But don’t let it take away from the rest of the temples.
 The Angkor Thom complex is utterly amazing and the faces of the Bayon really are magnificent.
 Ta Prohm gets loads of attention too having been a location in the film Tomb Raider.
 In truth there are loads of loads of temples to see here.
 When I visited I wrote this diary entry to document all the ones I went to see.

 Siem Reap itself is a party town.
 Pub Street is the centre of that party.
 Beer here is cheap and backpacker bars plentiful.
 There’s also large markets and don’t worry you can find plenty of hostels away from the party to relax in!
 Arrange a tuk tuk in Siem Reap to take you around the temples for the days you require.

 There are 2 main highlights for me in Battambang.
 One is the bamboo train, pictured above.
 You take a ride on the ‘train’ down old railway tracks, it’s a pretty unique Cambodian experience!
 The other highlight is the Bat cave.
 Located at the Phnom Sampeau hill, every night at sunset countless numbers of Bats stream out of this cave to go a hunt for food.
 It lasts for about 45 minutes and is really an amazing sight!